yeonsoochung/walmart-sales/README.md

 ## Insights
 In addition to the temporal revenue trends visualized by line charts and the aggregated metrics by column charts, my PBI report can be used to draw deeper insights such as:

-- The categories, departments (which are subcategories), and individual items that contributed most to a month-to-month increase or decrease in revenue, both visually and quantitatively.
+- The categories (FOODS, HOBBIES, and HOUSEHOLD), departments (which are subcategories), and individual items that contributed most to a month-to-month increase or decrease in revenue, both visually and quantitatively.
-- Week-to-week revenue changes that examines the revenue generated during the week of notable events (e.g., holidays, sporting events, etc.) and compare them with neighboring weeks.
-Revenue changes are quantitatively broken down by categories, departments, and individual items.
+- Weekly revenue generated during the week of notable events (e.g., holidays, major sporting events, etc.) compared with neighboring weeks.
+Revenue changes are quantitatively broken down by categories, departments, and individual items to enable comparison at those grains.
 - Generally, days that SNAP (food assistance) benefits are distributed see higher average daily sales than non-SNAP days.
 These differences are visualized and quantified across states and stores.
 Furthermore, the (percentage) breakdown of SNAP revenue and non-SNAP revenue by category, department, and item can be compared quantitatively.
-  - In relation, revenue trends aggregated at the weekly level show pretty consistent spikes at the first two weeks of each month, which coincide with the part of the month when SNAP benefits are distributed.
+  - Revenue trends aggregated at the weekly level show pretty consistent spikes at the first two weeks of each month, which coincide with the part of the month when SNAP benefits are distributed.
+  - At the daily level, revenue spikes occur on Saturdays/Sundays.
-- Time intelligence functions were applied throughout my report to compare revenue and revenue breakdown (including percentages) over week-to-week, month-to-month, and year-to-year time periods.
+- Time intelligence functions were applied throughout my report to compare revenue and revenue breakdown (by state, store, category, department, and item) over week-to-week, month-to-month, and year-to-year time periods.

-The insights that my report provides can be used to guide decisions on promotional campaigns, ads, and marketing.
-I could easily recreate this report with a [Quantity Sold] measure instead of [Revenue], which would provide actionable insights on inventory management.
+The insights that my report provides can be used to guide decisions on promotional campaigns, and I could easily recreate this report with a [Quantity Sold] measure instead of [Revenue], which would provide actionable insights on inventory management.

 The rest of this README will:

+- Go over how the Kaggle data is organized at a high-level.
 - Describe a few detailed examples of how insights can be generated from my PBI report.
 - Cover the data transformation and data modelling processes.
 - Some notes on how I used Power BI.

-### Example: Revenue Analysis
+## Example: Revenue Analysis

 Let’s say I’m interested in the revenue of stores in CA. I want to answer questions such as:
 - Which store(s) performed differently from the others in terms of revenue generated?